The easiest way to get UTM parameters into GoHighLevel

 This means you know where every lead comes from, not just those coming from your paid advertising campaigns.

-2. Storing the data
+2. Stores the data

-3. Capturing landing page data
+4. Captures landing page data

 Ever wanted to know how many leads and customers come from your blog?
 Or those in-depth content pieces you spent hours working on?